 - Provides a solution to more immediately upgrade aging infrastructure and critical building systems when appropriations are not readily available.

-- Addressing infrastructure and building system needs at 42 VA medical centers across the country
+- Addressing energy infrastructure and building systems needs at 60 VA medical centers across the country

 - Long-term avoided costs projected to exceed $1 billion for VA facilities